jamielaurin/jamielaurin.github.io/essays/essay3-smart-questions.md

 <img width="600px" class="center" src="../img/smart-questions/Screen Shot 2022-09-08 at 11.05.28 PM.png">

 The question being sounds like it could be answered with a simple "yes" or "no response, but the person had not included any significant details which would help another programmer to answer their question properly.
 They had not explained what "project" they're using in their code.
 It would have have been beneficial if they had provided an example of the code for others to view.
 You are able to see from the image above, this post has been "closed" on the StackOverflow site.
 What does this mean exactly?
 It means other users have viewed it as a question that doesn't fit on the site itself, due to lack of clarity.
-This is a very intgeresting feature on this site, as it allows proper feedback to not only those who answer questions but to those who ask.
+This is a very interesting feature on this site, as it allows proper feedback to not only those who answer questions but to those who ask.

 ## Conclusion